Vinaypnaidu/YetAnotherHadoop/README.md

 With YAH, you will possess finer control over your data blocks and their replication, and allow you to create a distributed file system as per your needs.
 YAH also allows running Hadoop like jobs to break down computationally heavy tasks into smaller distributed tasks.

+Project specifications can be found in the specifications.pdf file.

 ## Software/Languages to be used:
 Python 3.8.x